 The KU Center for Teaching Excellence, KU Information Technology, and the KU Center for Online and Distance Learning have collaborated on remote.ku.edu, a site with resources, tools, and information about KU-hosted webinars regarding online instruction.
 CTE has also published this blog post which may be helpful: Creating Community in an Online Course.
-Another resource when considering virtual and instruction and accessibility is this post by Mapping Access.

 Internet access might be a barrier for me/my students engaging effectively in virtual learning spaces.
 Are there suggestions for how to navigate this challenge?